 \subsection{Intra-Patient Lesion Matching}

 Cross-slice box propagation leverages the spatial continuity of lesions, while intra-patient lesion matching utilizes their temporal continuity.
 In clinical practice, each patient generally undergo multiple CT scans (studies) at different time points to monitor their disease progress~\cite{Eisenhauer2009RECIST, Yan2018DeepLesion}.
 We find that within each patient, the same lesion may be annotated in one study but not another~\cite{Yan2018graph}.
 Therefore, we can establish correspondence between detected boxes and existing annotations to recover the unannotated MAs, see \Fig{miss_annot_mine} (b).
 Besides, each study typically contains multiple image volumes (series) that are scanned at the same time point but differ in reconstruction filters, contrast phases, etc. We can also mine MAs from different series similarly.
-We utilize the lesion embedding learned in LesaNet~\cite{Yan2019Lesa}, which encodes the body part, type, and attributes of lesion images and has proved its efficacy in content-based lesion retrieval.
+We utilize the lesion embedding learned in LesaNet~\cite{Yan2019Lesa}, which encodes the body part, type, and attributes of lesions and has proved its efficacy in lesion retrieval.
+Specifically, in DeepLesion~\cite{Yan2018DeepLesion}, the patient ID, study ID, and series ID of each image volume are provided.
+We first collect all annotations and tracklets of one patient, then extract their lesion embeddings using LesaNet.
+LesaNet operates on 2D boxes, so we run it on the center slice of each tracklet.
 The distance of two embeddings should be small if they are from the same lesion instance.